-The number of tourist homes in Malaga has doubled in the last four years, confirming a rise in this sector.
+The number of tourist homes in Malaga has doubled in the last four years

 The CEO of Costa del Sol Tourism Margarita Del Cid has confirmed that the number of tourist homes in the province of Malaga has doubled

 Margarita Del Cid will announce this in her presentation at the Vitur Summit congress that will be held in Malaga on October 28 and 29, in which Turismo Costa del Sol and Sabor a Malaga collaborate.

 The Vitur Summit will host more than 80 speakers and 900 attendees and is the largest event in Europe on tourist housing.

 The professional and working meeting will address the key challenges and the future strategy of this important business sector and will bring together representatives and managers of official bodies, professional associations, rental platforms and management companies operating in the sector.

 It will also serve as a framework for the National Federation of Tourist Accommodation and Housing Fevitur to hold its working sessions.

 The province of Malaga has 43,128 tourist homes, according to the information provided as of September 2021 by the Andalucian Tourism Registry.
 That number has more than doubled in just four years (from 20,657 registered homes in 2017 to 49,840 in 2021.)

 With regard to the places provided, they also follow a growing path, registering a growth of 60.5 per cent, exceeding 444,800 places in September 2021.